 Meetings of the BRC will be quorate if there are present at least three BRC members.
 If the Chairman is absent the other members present will choose one of their number to chair the meeting.

-The General Counsel & Secretary or their nominee will be secretary to the BRC.
+The General Counsel & Secretary or their nominee shall be secretary to the BRC.

 Formal minutes of the meetings of the BRC will be taken and circulated to members and other regular attendees for the relevant meeting.